Semantic Mapping for Orchard Environments by Merging Two-Sides Reconstructions of Tree Rows: Experiments

 To demonstrate canopy volume estimation, we first segment out six sample trees in Dataset-III and generate enclosing alpha shapes (see Fig.~\ref{fig:experimentShape}) to represent their canopies.
 However, the alpha radius should be appropriately chosen.
 The alpha shape with a small radius value will produce holes inside the canopy, which is not desirable from the view of horticultural study.
 Fig.~\ref{fig:experimentRadius} shows that the canopy volume increases and converges to a constant value as the alpha radius increases to infinity, which produces a convex hull.
 The best value of alpha radius should represent a canopy model without holes and produce the smallest volume.
-Thus, we set the radius as $0.8$ m within the turning area (See Fig.~\ref{fig:experimentRadius} and Fig.~\ref{fig:experimentShape}).
+Here, we set the radius as $0.8$ m within the turning area (See Fig.~\ref{fig:experimentRadius} and Fig.~\ref{fig:experimentShape}).
+The alpha radius can be varied and selected based on different purposes of horticultural applications.

 One of the common methods used in horticultural science for modeling canopies is to treat a tree as a cylinder.
+Simply summing up the tree volumes from two single-side reconstructions (i.e., the front side and the back side) is also performed.
 To show the difference among different models of canopies, we divide 18 trees from Dataset-III into six sections based on their relatively similar sizes, and report the mean canopy volume of each section in Table~\ref{table:volume}.
 It should be notable that simple cylinder model overestimates the canopy volume.
+The volumes added together from two single sides are even larger than the results using the cylinder model, since there is a substantial overlap between two-sides reconstructions in modern orchards (white front-side points and black back-side points are both visible from a single side, as shown in Fig.~\ref{fig:treeMorphology}).
 Thus, it is reasonable to consider that the proposed method for canopy volume estimation is more suitable to generalize the geometry of tree structures, which is promising to build the ground truth of tree canopies for horticulturists using our vision system.